 EAL/D: Select from puzzles 1, 3 and 5 for the warm-up.
 These puzzles include no words, only pictures.
-Display questions and instructions on the board for each activity in the lesson for clarification.
-Include visuals in addition to written resources.
-Other: Please read PM/DA Language Guide: A guide to language about disability before Please read PWDA Language Guide: A guide to language about disability before starting this unit of work.
+Display questions and instructions on the board for each activity in the lesson for clarification. - Include visuals in addition to written resources.
+Other: Please read PWDA Language Guide: A guide to language about disability before starting this unit of work.
 This guide is a helpful resource, as it has been written by people with disability to assist the general public in respectfully talking about disability.
 It is important to be aware that the language that is used when talking about people with disability has an impact on how they are perceived and treated.
 This lesson introduces a fair amount of new information.
 In order to keep engagement levels high, some students may benefit from having this lesson split up over multiple sessions.